SSD1805/EchoFlow/readme.md

 ## 🎯 **Roadmap**

 - **Phase 1: Utility and Core Enhancements** (In Progress)
-  - Implement robust YAML utilities for configuration parsing and validation.
+  - Enhance YAML utilities with schema validation and security hooks.
   - Build security utilities for credential encryption, masking, and safe storage.

 - **Phase 2: Pipeline Development**